It’s weird to see your face in a Target ad.

 But sometimes, the universe smiles on you – and Reina Castellanos knows that feeling.

-Reina, a graduate of Valencia’s graphic design program, never dreamed she’d become one of one of the faces of a national campaign for Target stores.
+Reina, a graduate of Valencia’s Graphic and Interactive Design program, never dreamed she’d become one of one of the faces of a national campaign for Target stores.
 But last year, during Hispanic Heritage Month, Reina was posting some of her artwork on her Instagram page, so she decided to tag her designs with these hashtags: #latinxdesigner, #latinxillustrator.

 “At the time, I was like: Excuse me?
 I was starstruck.”